ProjectTIER/ProjectTIER_R/README.md

 ## Getting started

-To get started you can fork and then clone this repository which will create a copy of the folder structure recommended in the Project TIER protocol.
+To get started you can fork and then clone this repository which will create a copy of the folder structure recommended in the Project TIER protocol, or click the "Clone or Download" button to download a ZIP file of the structure.

 Below we describe how to organize your analysis according to the Project TIER protocol, i.e. which components of your analysis should go